HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 <br>
 Our DNA is like our body’s instruction manual, but over time, it gets damaged from various events like pollution, UV radiation or even natural metabolic processes.
 This damage accumulates, causing cells to function less effectively.
 <br>
-Supporting DNA repair by protecting your genetic blueprint is a key element to stop or reverse aging.
+Maintaining DNA stability and supporting DNA repair mechanisms by protecting your genetic blueprint is a key element to stop or reverse aging.
 Boosting NAD+ with compounds like NMN, NR or apigenin can help.
 <br>
 *Measure NAD+ levels using a basic test to eventually supplement yourself.*